SLE133 - Chemistry in Our World

 |Scheduled learning activities - campus||

 Trimester 1: 3 x 1 hour classes per week, 1 x 1 hour seminar per week, 1 x 2 hour practical per trimester, 4 x 3 hour practicals per trimester.

-Trimester 2: Online independent and collaborative learning including 3 x 1 online hour class per week, 1 x 1 hour online seminar per week, 1 x 2 hour practical per trimester, 4 x 3 hour practicals per trimester.
+Trimester 2: Online independent and collaborative learning including 3 x 1 hour online classes per week, 1 x 1 hour online seminar per week, 1 x 2 hour practical per trimester, 4 x 3 hour practicals per trimester.

-Students must attend and participate in practical activities at the Waurn Ponds (Geelong) Campus or Burwood (Melbourne) campuses on the scheduled days in the intensive week (typically week 11).
+Students must attend and participate in practical activities at the Waurn Ponds (Geelong) campus or Burwood (Melbourne) campus on the scheduled days in the intensive week (typically week 11).